-There’s likely to be an admin fee for this - of course.
+There’s likely to be an admin fee for this, which will ever so slightly bump up the cost to lease a car.
 This is typically less than £50, but varies from company to company.

 It’s important to note that you can’t legally display your plates on your car before you get the confirmation via mail from your leasing company and the DVLA.

 My lease contract is up - how do I get my plates back?

 If your lease is nearly up, you’re going to need to contact your finance provider again.
 We’d highly recommend doing this at least 2 months before returning a leased car to prevent any problems.